Transitioning to Long Term Care

 DO make alternate plans for your loved one on moving day(s).

 It’s difficult to see your things boxed up and moved around.
 Move your loved one’s things while they are otherwise occupied to minimize their stress (and yours!).
 If your loved one is attending an adult day program, get everything moved in and get the room ready while he/she is at the day program.
-You may feel like you need to discuss everything and get their permission, but this is likely not one of
+You may feel like you need to discuss everything and get their permission, but this is likely not one of those situations.

 DO share bullet points of a typical day with facility staff